jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 3. 3-list_tables.sql - Lists all the tables of a database in a MySQL server.

 4. 4-first_table.sql - Create a table called first_table inside current database in a MySQL server.

+5. 5-full_table.sql - Prints the full description of the first_table table without using the DESCRIBE or EXPLAIN statements.